Starlink Mini Canada Review 2026: Price, Plans and Speed

-My neighbour brought a Starlink Mini to our annual fishing trip up near Flin Flon, Manitoba last fall.
-We were at a lake with no cell service, no WiFi, nothing.
-He pulled this thing out of his backpack, set it on the picnic table, and ten minutes later we were streaming hockey highlights on someone’s phone.
-I have been in telecom for over a decade, and I still found it kind of surreal.
+My Brother In Law purchased a Starlink Mini in northern BC.
+He can go to the lake with no cell service, no Wi-Fi, nothing.
+Pull this thing out of his backpack, set it on the picnic table, and ten minutes later you can be streaming hockey highlights on someone’s phone.
+I have been in telecom for over a decade, and I still find it kind of surreal.

 If you have ever sat at a cottage, campsite, or cabin with zero internet and wished there was a solution, the Starlink Mini is probably what you are looking for.
 It delivers real broadband (50 to 150+ Mbps) anywhere in Canada with a clear view of the sky, weighs about as much as a bag of flour, and fits in a backpack.